rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 | **Facility modifications** | Conduit, cabling, network drops | None (wireless mesh) |
 | **External connectivity** | Per-anchor or controller | Single P1 gateway only |

 The self-locating mesh can be further enhanced when mobile platforms carry cameras.
 By integrating visual fiducial markers into reference nodes, vehicles gain an additional observation source for INS aiding.
 This visual-inertial approach is detailed in Section 4.6.
+For environments where physical markers are impractical, Section 4.8 describes Visual Positioning System (VPS) technology that uses the environment itself as reference.

 ### 4.5 Protocol Coexistence on Asset Tags